-Macquarie's risk management policy can be viewed at www.macquarie.com.au/au/about\macquarie/ corporate\governance.htm
+Macquarie's risk management policy can be viewed at www.macquarie.com.au/mgl/au/about-macquarie-group/profile/corporate-governance

 Compliance Plan

 As required under the Corporations Act, the Manager has adopted a Compliance Plan for the Trust.
 The Compliance Plan sets out the processes by which the Manager, as responsible entity of the Trust, will ensure compliance with the Constitution and the Corporations Act, including in relation to procedures for applications, distributions, audit, related party transactions, and disclosure and reporting requirements.